kevinpauljacob/enigma/README.md

 ## Technologies Used

-- 🖥️ Frontend: React.js
+- 🖥️ Frontend: Built with React.js
-- 💻 Backend: Firebase
+- 💻 Backend: Powered by Firebase
-- 🎯 Icon library: React-Icons
+- 🎯 React-Icons: Icon Library
+- 💻 Language: Written in JavaScript
-- 🎨 Styling: Tailwind CSS
+- 🎨 Styling: Styled using Tailwind CSS
-- 🔒 Encryption: Crypto.js
+- 🔒 Encryption: Encrypted using Crypto.js

 ## Features